Regis College

 Students should check with their department regarding prerequisites and how the 498 course will count toward their graduation requirements.

-To be eligible, students must have a minimum cumulative GPA of 2.8 and cannot be on disciplinary probation.
+To be eligible, students must have a minimum cumulative GPA of 2.8 and cannot be on disciplinary notice.
 Students must receive approval from the director of the Academic Internship Program and the internship professor in their department in order to be registered for the course.
 Registration takes place in the Academic Internship office only after an internship has been secured and approved.
 Students cannot receive credit for internships in home offices or for internships supervised by family members.

 In order to find an internship that meets requirements, students are encouraged to meet with staff in the Academic Internship Program at least one semester before their internship semester.
 For more information, please visit our website at www.regis.edu/collegeinterns.